Watch our video on how to learn options trading online.

 Again, when you purchase an options contract on a stock, it is for 100 shares of the stock.
 So make sure as a beginner you start out with just 1 options contract.
 Typically when purchasing from the options chain, it automatically brings up 10 options contracts, or another default amount.
 Make sure you are only buying the amount you want!

 That ends up being way more expensive.
-Options are more complicated than stocks so you don’t want to dive into the deep end right off the bat.
+Options trading strategies are more complicated than stocks so you don’t want to dive into the deep end right off the bat.

 You need to find the trend of the stock and it’s support and resistance.
 Without knowing those important facts, you’ll be going in blind and trust me, that is NOT the best way to learn options trading.